 Second step: get the proxy ready

-You can then prepare the surl-server Raspberry by writing the surl-server-buster-….img file to a MicroSD card (gunzip it first!), and using it with a Raspberry connected to the network via Ethernet, and to the Apple 2 via the USB-serial cable, which other end will be plugged in the Apple 2 serial port #2.
+You can then prepare the surl-server Raspberry by writing the surl-server-bullseye-….img file to a MicroSD card (gunzip it first!), and using it with a Raspberry connected to the network via Ethernet, and to the Apple 2 via the USB-serial cable, which other end will be plugged in the Apple 2 serial port #2.

 The login/password on the image is the standard Raspbian default login: pi/raspberry.
 The image is a very standard Raspbian image with surl-server installed via apt.